umbraco/UmbracoDocs/14/umbraco-cms/reference/templating/modelsbuilder/understand-and-extend.md

 ## Compositions

-Content type *composition* in Umbraco allows content types to "inherit" properties from multiple other content types.
+Content type *Compositions* in Umbraco allows content types to *inherit* properties from multiple other content types.
 Unlike C#, where a class can only inherit from one other class, Umbraco content types can be composed of multiple other content types.

 {% hint style="info" %}
 In Umbraco v14, the traditional .NET Inheritance feature has been removed.
 Instead, properties are inherited through Composition, allowing for greater flexibility in managing content types.
 {% endhint %}

-For example, `TextPage` content type could be composed of `MetaInfo` (inheriting properties such as `Author` and `Keywords`) and `PageInfo` (inheriting `Title` and `MainImage`).
+For example, `TextPage` content type could be composed of `MetaInfo` (inheriting properties such as `Author` and `Keywords`) and `PageInfo` (inheriting `Title` and `MainImage`) content types.

 Each content type involved in a composition is generated both as a class and as an interface.
 Thus, the `MetaInfo` content type would be generated as follows (some code has been removed and altered for simplicity's sake):